FormidableLabs/victory/docs/src/content/common-props/common-props.md

 Not every component uses all of these props.
 These are all common to things like `VictoryBar`, `VictoryScatter`, but other components like `VictoryStack` use only some of them.

 The props explanations given here are general.
-Each component docs page should be considered as the the source of truth for a component's props, and any caveats will be listed there.
+Each component docs page should be considered as the source of truth for a component's props, and any caveats will be listed there.

 ## animate